-Early season backcountry skiing and powder touring in Georgia, based in the culturally fascinating Svaneti region of the High Caucasus.
+Early season ski touring and backcountry powder skiing in Georgia, based in the culturally fascinating Svaneti region of the High Caucasus.
 The week includes a 50-50 mix of off piste days and day touring.
-The area has only recently opened up to skiers – so it’s still very quiet – but abounds with great ski terrain amid a backdrop of stunning 4000 and 5000m peaks.
+The area abounds with great ski terrain amid a backdrop of stunning 4000 and 5000m peaks.
 Home to the legend of the Golden Fleece, the history and architecture of the region is unique – with towns and villages dominated by 1000 year old fortified Svan Towers.

 Skiing in Svaneti, Georgia

 The Svaneti region of Georgia lies in the western Caucasus – the high mountain range running between the Black Sea and the Caspian Sea – that forms the boundary between Europe and Asia.
 The Caucasus range is bigger than the Alps, with numerous 4000 and 5000m peaks, but is far quieter and less developed.
-This is a remote, ‘off the beaten track’ backcountry skiing and day touring area, with plenty of great terrain, often skiing on powder snow at this time of year.
+This is a remote backcountry skiing and day touring area, with plenty of great terrain, reliable powder skiing at this time of year.

 Georgia itself is a culturally fascinating place to visit: it’s a Christian country with a passion for wine production (and enthusiastic consumption!) that has numerous incredibly well preserved 1000 year old monasteries, religious sites and other unique architecture – such as the famous Svan Towers that dominate towns and villages of the Svaneti region.
 We’ll have a chance to explore some of these cultural aspects of the country during our trip.
 It’s a westward looking nation that has come a long way since the end of the Soviet era and over the last 10 years, the infrastructure within Georgia has improved greatly; nowadays it’s one of the safest countries in the world to visit.
 Visas are not required by UK, EU, US, AUS and NZ citizens as well as those from 98 other nations.

 Each day we are picked up at the hotel by 4WD vehicle, in order to access the different ski venues.
-There are two small ski resorts in the area – Hatsvali, which is at the edge of town and the newly opened Tetnuldi lift system, which reaches up to over 3000m on the flanks of Mt Tetnuld.
-Both have good off piste skiing and lift assisted day touring, with few other off piste skiers around.
+There are two small ski resorts in the area – both have good off piste skiing and lift assisted day touring, with few other off piste skiers around.
 In addition, there are numerous good quality mid altitude day tours in the area, offering lovely skiing in open alpine pastures and pine forests at this time of year.

 This is an intermediate level trip.
 To take part you should be at Fitness Level 3 and Tech Level 3 (see our Fitness/Experience guidelines below).
-You need previous ski touring experience in order to join this tour – if you are a strong/fit skier, then just a few previous days worth of touring will be sufficient.
+You need previous ski touring experience in order to join this tour and you must have some powder skiing experience – if you are a strong/fit skier, then just a few previous days worth of touring will be sufficient.
 The week includes a 50-50 mix of off piste days and day touring.
 The tours involve generally steady climbs and typically 600-1000m of ascent a day – so you can expect to be skinning for 3-4 hours a day on touring days.
 Type of ascent: we use 30% uplift and 70% skinning during the week – approx 3000m of skinning up, 10000m of skiing down, with day packs and at mid altitude.

 Included in price